netsage-project/netsage-pipeline/website/docs/pipeline/nfdump.md

 ## Netsage Usage

-The nfdump utility (nfcapd and/or sfcapd processes) is used to collect netflow and sflow data and save it to disk (as nfcapd files).
+The nfdump utility (nfcapd and/or sfcapd processes) is used to collect incoming netflow and sflow data and save it to disk (as nfcapd files).
 The files are then processed by the [importer](importer) and sent to RabbitMQ.
 From there, the [logstash](logstash) pipeline ingests the flows and processes them in exactly the same way as it processes tstat flows.
 The data is eventually saved in elasticsearch and visualized by [grafana dashboards](https://github.com/netsage-project/netsage-grafana-configs).

 One may also use the nfdump command interactively to view the flows in a nfcapd file in a terminal window.